SusinthikaB/databeeeeee/README.md

 4.Cloudtrail - is used to continously monitor the activity of our AWS account, it is tool for security for making aws account an secured one
 5.Cloud Watch - it is a monitoring and managing services that helps us to gain visibility to our AWS account and troubleshoot issues
 6.Lambda - serverless network runs for only 15 minutes,once time completed the particular instance will be terminated
+# GIT overview -20 jan
+Git stands for Global information tracking
+GIT is a website/cloud based services that is used by developers to manage and store their works and resources.
+It is called version because it helps to keep track and control the previous works whenever changes need to be done clone your file/code from main to your own branch and then complete it Once the changes are completed and checked then push it to the main/master
+# Terminologies of GIT